Jupyter Notebook Tutorial – A Guide for Data ScientistsAugust 31, 2020 2021-10-04 8:19

 Jupyter Notebooks have become the go-to IDE for a lot of data science aspirants and yet, a lot of professionals (including data scientists) still struggle to use it for their day-to-day work.

-This tutorial on getting started with Jupyter Notebook aims to help you see the big picture of what you can do with Jupyter Notebooks and hopefully, empower you to maximize your efficiency as a Data Scientist.
+This Jupyter Notebook tutorial aims to help you see the big picture of what you can do with Jupyter Notebooks and hopefully, empower you to maximize your efficiency as a Data Scientist.

 What is a Jupyter Notebook?

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

 Jupyter Notebook is an interactive IDE that supports over 40 different programming languages including Python, R, Julia, and Scala.
 It also allows the use of mark-downs to help data scientists quickly jot down ideas and document results.

 One of the best things about Jupyter Notebooks is its minimalistic design and user interface – even a non-programming professional can understand the contents of the notebook based on the content of the markdown.
 Also, since the Notebook can be hosted on different platforms, it has become a medium to show the capability of what a job-seeking data scientist can do.